-Pre-issuance Second Party Opinion

-igtimes Independent verification of funds allocation
+\boxtimes Pre-issuance Second Party Opinion Independent verification of impact reporting \boxtimes Independent verification of funds allocation Climate Bond Initiative Certification

-1 The "Social Bond" is to be considered as a bond to be potentially issued, subject to the discretion of the Issuer.
-The name "Social Bond" has been decided by the Issuer: it does not imply any opinion from V.E.
+1 The "Social" or "Sustainable" Bond is to be considered as a bond to be potentially issued, subject to the discretion of the Issuer.
+The name "Social" or "Sustainable" Bond" has been decided by the Issuer: it does not imply any opinion from V.E.